Owen Bonnici: The Justice sector

-Bonnici undertook strong reforms in the field of drug laws to stop treating victims of drug abuse as criminals but rather as people who need care and assistance to quit.
-He said that his reform was overall guided by common sense.
-We could have done nothing at all on drugs, but we have decided to take a decision and publish a white paper which is practical and clear, Bonnici said.

 Further reforms

 Bonnici also led a Constitutional reform that would amend the constitution and bring reforms on how judicial appointments are made and more.
 The reform would create a new commission that would handle judicial appointments of Chief Justice, Attorney General and the President of the Chamber of Advocates and also provide opinions on other judicial appointments.

 Owen Bonnici also presented a legislative proposal in September 2016 that allowed people who were undergoing police interrogation to have a lawyer of their preference.
 This was done followed by a European Union Directive and the reform was given the green light by Parliament.

 Owen Bonnici's also pushed forward an initiative that reduced the litigation period over disputed properties by multiple heirs.

 As the Minister for Justice, Culture and Local Government, Owen Bonnici set up the Assets Recovery Bureau which was previously not existent and a fully fledged Department for Justice.

 In 2017, Minister Owen Bonnici announced that the chairperson of regulatory bodies and politically appointed representatives in foreign countries would go through a consultative parliamentary committee grilling procedure and the scrutiny will be made publicly available prior to their appointment.

 Owen Bonnici was reported to be in favour of the proposed amendments to the 1979 Housing Decontrol Ordinance.
 He believed those were fair to both tenants and land-owners.

 During his time in charge of Education and Employment in 2020 Bonnici successfully oversaw the holding of exams and summer school and the sustainable re-opening of schools during the height of the COVID-19 pandemic and at a time where the population was not vaccinated as anti-COVID vaccines were still not available to the general public.
 The Malta Union of Teachers endorsed the Bonnici's work.